Inferring signed social networks from contact patterns: Results

 To assess the performance of the algorithm, we generate synthetic data, by generating signed networks, interaction probabilities and network partitions.
-We first generated an Erd\H{o}s-R\'enyi random graph with $n=64$ nodes and edge density $0.4$.
-Then, we assigned positive or negative signs to each edge with equal probability.
-We generated partitions of the network by first selecting the number of non-empty groups uniformly at random between 1 and 8, and then assigning each node uniformly at random to one of these groups.
-The interaction probabilities, $p^+,p^0,p^-$ were drawn from uniform distributions $\text{Unif}(0.8,0.9)$, $\text{Unif}(0.2,0.3)$ and $\text{Unif}(0,0.1)$ respectively.
+We first generate an Erd\H{o}s-R\'enyi random graph with $n=64$ nodes and edge density $0.4$.
+Then, we assign positive or negative signs to each edge with equal probability.
+We initialize the partitions by placing all nodes into either a single group (if target internal edge fraction is larger than $0.5$) or distinct individual groups (if target internal edge fraction is less than $0.5$).
+We then vary the internal edge fraction by making micro-adjustments---swapping one node to a new group at a time---and only keeping the swaps that move the total number of internal edges closer to our exact target, repeating this exact process until the target fraction is met.

+The interaction probabilities, $p^+,p^0,p^-$ are drawn from uniform distributions $\text{Unif}(0.8,0.9)$, $\text{Unif}(0.2,0.3)$ and $\text{Unif}(0,0.1)$ respectively.
 With these parameters in hand, we then generate a single interaction matrix $\bm{X}$ drawn from the likelihood in Eq.~\eqref{eq:likelihood}.
-Our goal is to assess the performance of the reconstruction algorithm given the observation $\bm{X}$.
+Our goal is to assess the performance of the reconstruction algorithm given the observation~$\bm{X}$.

 We focus our assessment on the signed network $\bm{A}$, as it is the main target of inference for the algorithm.
 We evaluate the reconstruction performance by computing the area under the ROC curve (AUC) for each class using a one-versus-rest approach, treating one class in turn as the positive class against all others~\cite{fawcett2006introduction}.
 Often in multi-class classification problems, the performance is reported as a single number by combining the AUC scores across all classes in some manner~\cite{hand2001simple, domingos2000well}.
-However, here we are interested in how well the algorithm can distinguish positive edges from the rest, and negative edges from the rest, and so we examine these two AUC scores separately.
+However, here we are interested in how well the algorithm can distinguish each edge type from the rest, and so we examine these AUC scores separately.

-To add context to our method's performance, we also implemented two simple baseline algorithms: one based on ordinal regression~\cite{winship1984regression} and another based on the configuration model~\cite{bollobas1980probabilistic}.
-In the ordinal-regression baseline, we randomly reveal a fraction $\omega\in[0,1]$ of the data to fit an ordered-probit model that predicts the sign $\hat{A}^{(\rm OR)}_{ij}\in\{-1,0,1\}$ from the counts $\bm{X}$.
-More specifically, we let $A^{*}_{ij}$ be a normally distributed latent score with mean $\beta\, \bm X_{ij}$ and unit variance.
-Then, we estimate
+To add context to our method's performance, we also implement four simple baseline algorithms: one based on frequency thresholding, one based on the configuration model~\cite{bollobas1980probabilistic}, one based on ordinal regression~\cite{winship1984regression}, and one based on the stochastic block model~\cite{peixoto_mesoscale}.